EP335: How to Handle Inflation and Pricing Without Creating Price Resistance

 On top of that, the government has added (printed) about 24% more money by sending checks to aid the economy so that people can afford more goods.

-So if you are a producer of goods like a jewelry maker, what are you going to do with your price?
+So if you are a producer of goods like a jewelry maker, what are you going to do about your prices?

 This is an excellent time for you to check with your suppliers and deeply analyze your pricing and costing structure.
-You have to make sure you are properly pricing your products, or you're going to put yourself in a terrible situation.
+You have to make sure you are properly pricing your products, or you're going to wind up in a tough spot.

 The other thing that I think is important is understanding perceived value.

-I've interviewed Allyson Hayes from Precious Design Elements in my previous podcast episode #326.
+I interviewed Allyson Hayes from Precious Design Elements in Episode #326.
 She is a sterling silver designer and primarily sells at in-person shows.
-And she couldn't figure out why people were walking into her booth saying her pieces were beautiful but would make a face after asking about the material and looking at the price.
+And she couldn't figure out why people were walking into her booth saying her pieces were beautiful, only to make a face after seeing the price.

-So in the middle of the show, she tore all the price tags for her jewelry and increased prices — and sold out every single piece.
+So in the middle of the show, she tore all the price tags off for her jewelry and doubled all her prices — and sold out every single piece.

-Do you know why?
-It’s because she elevated the perceived value of each piece with what the customers thought the piece should cost.
+It’s because she elevated the perceived value of each piece to match what the customers thought the piece should cost.

-It's especially true if you've created a bunch of demand around it using The Desired Brand Effect.
-You create a story around it and this entire brand that they get to be part of and discuss with their friends.
+This is especially true if you've created a bunch of demand around your products using The Desired Brand Effect.

 Raising Prices and Sales